M4tt1-Coder/Amazon-Price-Tracker/README.md

 ## Tasks for Everyone

-- frontend UI development
+- frontend UI development (Matthis)
-  - display some charts (matplotlib)
+  - display some charts (matplotlib) (Thomas)
-- API endpoints for fetching data from an Amazon API
+- API endpoints for fetching data from an Amazon API (Simon)
-- convert / work with the incoming data -> filter out important data to us
+- convert / work with the incoming data -> filter out important data to us (Jannis, Max)
 - store data (?)